pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 - The internal switch between in-memory and disk operations means the performance drop will happen at the point the dataset exceeds page size.
 This switch will present as a sudden, unexpected performance drop.
-Display of a console message will aid users in understanding the change.
 - Paging will not be generally enabled.
 All SQW object will continue to work with existing (unmodified) algorithms.
+- Performance drops associated with paged will only occur if the user has called a filename API or passed an SQW object they have explicitly created as with a page size.
+The display of a console message will aid users in understanding the change.
 - Paging can be switched “on” simply supporting developer activity.
 - If paging is enabled, i.e. the filename API used, and the SQW file is less that page sized, the operation will be performed in memory giving improved performance.